 API Clients - SDK

-API client on PHP will help you quicker implement UseResponse API and optimizes working with data using ready methods to work with tickets, topics, users, etc.
+API client on PHP will help you quickly implement UseResponse API and optimizes working with data using ready methods to work with tickets, topics, users, etc.

-Client could be added using composer or as standalone autoloader.
+The client could be added using a composer or as standalone autoloader.

-Archive also includes examples of making typical API requests in order to understand how it works located at /src/Sdk/Examples
+The archive also includes examples of making typical API requests in order to understand how it works located at /src/Sdk/Examples.